-Generally, cauliflower is white, although there are some colorful purple varieties out there and even a green spiky variety called Veronica Romanesco.
+Generally, cauliflower is white, although there are some colorful purple varieties out there and even a green, spiky variety called Veronica Romanesco.

 Where Do Cauliflower Seeds Come From?

 Okay, now we know how to grow cauliflower from seed, but what about saving cauliflower seeds?
-As with other Brassica members, cauliflower only sends up stalks in their second year.
+As with other Brassica members, cauliflower only sends up stalks in its second year.
 In the first year, the plant produces a head and, if left unpicked, in the second year seed pods emerge in summer.
 In a warm climate, getting them to bolt is easy but in a cold climate, harvesting cauliflower seeds is a little more labor intensive.

-If your temps typically only drop below freezing for a few weeks, but not below 28 degrees F. (-2 C.), you can plant cauliflower in the fall and harvest seed the next summer.
+If your temps typically only drop below freezing for a few weeks, but not below 28 degrees F. (-2 C.), you can plant cauliflower in the fall and harvest the seed the next summer.

 Harvesting Cauliflower Seeds

 To harvest the seeds, gather the seed stalks when the seed pods are fully mature and dry on the plant.
 Use a screen to winnow the chaff from the seed.
-You can store seeds in a cool, dry area for up to 5 years.
+You can store seeds in a cool, dry area for up to five years.